juliocesarscheidt/stock-trader/README.md

 ## Up and Running

-This will start all service, then access the UI on <http://localhost:8080>
+This will start all services, then access the UI on <http://localhost:8080>

 ```bash
 docker-compose up -d